matyus/matyus.github.com/_posts/2023-02-13-did-they-pass-the-coding-exercise.md

 [^recovery]: As a candidate, it's takes a lot to put yourself out there in an interview.
 You might feel good about how everything went but still not get the job.
 Conversely, you probably shouldn't accept a job offer that you don't feel good about.
 In this sense, "fitness" is the sum of two things being greater than the whole.
 Also, power lifter and a marathon runner aren’t exactly interachangeable.
-There will be times where our team interviews an amazing marathoner but we know we need a strong power lifter, and we have to pass on the marathoner.
+There will be times where our team interviews an amazing marathoner but we have to pass on them because we know we need a strong power lifter.